Zanj sun squirrel: Distribution and habitat

 The Zanj sun squirrel is found in south-eastern Kenya and north-eastern Tanzania, including the islands of Mafia and Unguja, the main island of Zanzibar, but not on Pemba.

 The Zanj sun squirrel has mostly been recorded from coastal forests and riverine gallery forest but has also been recorded below 2000 m above sea level on Mount Kilimanjaro.

 Biology

 Little is known about the biology of the Zanj sun squirrel but it is omnivorous eating fruits, leaves, seeds, buds and palm dates.
 Insects are important when in season.

 Conservation status

 The coastal forests inhabited by Zanj sun squirrels are under threat from clearance for expanding agriculture, charcoal burning and fuel wood extraction, uncontrolled fires, unsustainable logging, human settlement, and destructive mining practices.
 It is unknown how these factors have affected this species so the IUCN give the status as Data Deficient.
-It occurs in several protected areas, including Arabuko Sokoke National Park and Jozani Chwaka Bay National Park on Unguja.
+It occurs in several protected areas, including Arabuko Sokoke National Park and Jozani Chwaka Bay National Park on Unguja South Region of Tanzania.